-Established in 2011 by the OSAF and the Foundation (CAPF), this program pays tribute to Boris P. Stoicheff, an internationally renowned laser spectroscopist and former President of OSA (1976) and CAP (1983-84).
+Established in 2011 by The Foundation and Canadian Association of Physicists Foundation (CAPF), this program pays tribute to Boris P. Stoicheff, an internationally renowned laser spectroscopist and former President of the the society (1976) and CAP (1983-84).

-This scholarship is awarded to an undergraduate or graduate student who has demonstrated both research excellence and significant service to the (OSAF) or the physics community (CAPF).
-The scholarship rotates annually between the OSAF and CAP Foundation (CAPF).
+This scholarship is awarded to an undergraduate or graduate student who has demonstrated both research excellence and significant service the society or the physics community.
+The scholarship rotates annually between The Foundation (Odd years) and CAP Foundation (Even years).

 - Be an accepted, registered, or enrolled full-time graduate student studying astronomy, chemistry, electrical engineering, medical physics, or an optics, photonics, or physics related subject.